kasp1/Dozer/README.md

 ## Read environment variables in Dozer steps

-All environment variables, including the ones you set in previous steps, are obtained the standard way for your language of choice.
+All environment variables, including the ones you set in the previous steps, are obtained the standard way for your language of choice.

 Node.js
 ```js